+Roxanne Shaw-Galindo.
 Our Lady of Talpa Altar.
 2020.
-Natural pibments, wood.Courtesy of Nicolas Otero.
+Natural pigments, wood.

-Roxanne entered as an adult in Spanish Market in 2000, where she received a First Place Award in Altar screens.
-In 2003, she received another First Place Altar screen Award at Spanish Market, for a 16" x 26" altar shown with Santa Teresa de Avila, Santo Nino, Santa Barbara, San Francisco, N.S. de Purisima Concepcion, and San Antonio.
-Roxanne received a First Place and a Honorable Mention Award for Large Retablos in 2004 at Spanish.Market.
-In 2005, she won 2nd place Large Retablos.
-Roxanne won Best of Show 2007 at El Museo de las Americas; The Altar Girls Exhibit.
-She also won First Place in the San Pasqual Catagory at Spanish Market, 2007.
-In 2010, she won 1st place in Altarscreens for a beautiful carved altar with 6 saints.
+In 2000, Roxanne graduated from the youth segment, entering Spanish Market as an adult, and was awarded the First Place Award in altar screens.
+In 2003, she received another First Place Award at Spanish Market, for a 16" x 26" altar screen shown featuring Santa Teresa de Avila, Santo Nino, Santa Barbara, San Francisco, N.S. de Purisima Concepcion, and San Antonio.
+Roxanne received a First Place and an Honorable Mention for Large Retablos in 2004 at Spanish Market.
+In 2005, she won 2nd place in Large Retablos, and then in 2007 Best of Show at El Museo de las Americas; The Altar Girls Exhibit.
+That same year, she also won First Place in the San Pasqual Category at Spanish Market.
+In 2010, she was awarded First Place in altar screens for a beautiful carved altar including six saints.

 Roxanne now resides in Nederland, Colorado where she continues to create her retablos and altar screens as well as venturing into the carving of bultos.
 Now a wife, a mother of two, and a professional medical records clerk, Roxanne is continuing her devotional artwork and plans to expand her carving horizons.